MallikaKundeti/My-Cyber-projects/Password Strength Analyzer and Breach Check Project .md

 🔎 Summary

 This was a hands-on password-analysis project I built using Python on a Kali Linux VM (running inside VMware).
 The goal was simple:

-➡️ Check how strong a list of passwords really is, and ➡️ Verify whether any of them appear in a real leaked-password dataset (rockyou.txt).
+-> Check how strong a list of passwords really is, and

+-> Verify whether any of them appear in a real leaked-password dataset (rockyou.txt).

 I wrote a Python script that reads password inputs, analyzes complexity, checks them against the breach list, and then exports everything into a clean CSV report.
-Basically a compact password-audit tool to sharpen my Python, regex, and Linux skills 🔥👩🏻‍💻.
+Basically a compact password-audit tool to sharpen my Python, regex, and Linux skills.

 🧰 Tools & Technologies Used